 Nonetheless, the long-term vacancy at 901 Follin Lane is an example of a County-wide and nationwide migration of office uses away from locations that do not have nearby amenities.
-For that reason, the property owner reports has not having had success in attracting offices users that are consistent with the intent of the zone, even after having invested resources in renovating the building.
+For that reason, the property owner has not had success in attracting offices users that are consistent with the intent of the zone, even after having invested resources in renovating the building.